pscls/genetic-process-discovery/README.md

 # Genetic Correlation Discoveryfor Unlabeled Event Logs

+This repository contains a genetic extension as well as an generation, visualization and algorithm-test scripts to the core approach of Diogo R. Ferreira and Daniel Gillblad which can be found [here](https://github.com/pscls/genetic-process-discovery/tree/master/src/base_files_original).

 ## Structure
 1. `src` - contains all algorithm files
 2. `algorithm_evaluation` - provides generation, visuzalisation and algorithm testing files